Wichita on the Cheap

 Save Money on Road TripsIt’s almost summer travel season, when many of us are looking for options to get out of town.
 After 4 years of staycationing here in the ICT, I think I’m ready to go on a road trip.
 Of course, if we do that it’s going to have to be one of my patented “on the cheap” trips!

 So, they’re not really patented, but I’ve been known to whittle a lot of vacation out of a few dollars.
 Over the years, I’ve picked up quite a few tips for vacationing on the cheap.
-And after almost three (eight now!) years of blogging here as Wichita on the Cheap, I’ve picked up a few more.
+And after almost three (eight thirteen now!) years of blogging here as Wichita on the Cheap, I’ve picked up a few more.
 Some tips are for spending less and enjoying more once you’ve reached your destination, and other tips will help you save money on getting there.

 Getting There – Road Trips